 The company funds the cost of employee contributions to the Flexicare scheme for staff with six months’ continuous service in customer service, clerical and supervisory roles.
 Employees have the option to include their spouse and child dependants at their own cost through a monthly payroll deduction.
 The plan provides comprehensive primary and trauma care, including unlimited access to a general practitioner, optical and dental benefits, ambulance and casualty services.
 The introduction of this health benefit in January 2019 has contributed to reducing the inequality in healthcare services provided to the group’s employees, as well as improving the health and well-being of employees and their family members.

 The healthcare needs of all other permanent employees are catered for through membership of one of the company’s approved medical aid schemes:

 The group retention scheme is aimed at retaining talented employees by providing them with a long-term financial incentive which is aligned with shareholders’ interests.

 The scheme targets high-potential employees, black staff and employees with scarce and critical skills.
-There are currently 46 employees participating in the scheme, of whom 35% are black and 33% are women.
+There are currently 50 employees participating in the schemes, of whom 44% are black and 26% are women.